iassc badge and pmi badge

 Can a Business Analyst become a data Scientist?

-Yes, A Business Analyst can become a Data Scientist but it will require additional training in areas such as machine learning, linear algebra, programming languages etc. They would also require project practices to start their career in Data Science.
+Yes, A Business Analyst can become a Data Scientist but it will require additional training in areas such as machine learning, linear algebra, programming languages, etc. They would also require project practices to start their career in Data Science.

 Which is better, Data Science or Business Analytics?

-Data Science is more technical where Business Analytics is a more statical field.
+Data Science is more technical whereas Business Analytics is a more statical field.
 Business analytics work in business industries whereas Data Science is required in all industries.
 It depends on individual skills and choices as both are in demand.

-Are Data Scientists and Business Analysts same?
+Are Data Scientists and Business Analysts the same?

-Why is business Analytics not data science?
+Why business Analytics, not data science?

 Business Analytics is statistical study of business to gain insights, whilst Data Science uses statistics, algorithms and technology to study data for business.